bbc/gel/src/components/promos.md

 ### The image

 The image will need to fit the available space, regardless of the Promo's dimensions (which are likely to change across breakpoints) without distorting.
-This is possible by setting the desired height of the image box and using the `object-fit` property:
+This is possible by setting the desired height of the image box and using [^5 the 'object-fit' property]:

 ```css
 @supports (object-fit: cover) {